Therapeutic robotics one step closer to in-home use

 New low-cost robotic devices may soon be available to help physical therapy patients perform repetitive at-home recovery exercises, say scientists and therapy treatment experts eager to see the technology consumer-ready.

-"They are really excited about the way it is designed, and how it is different from previous attempts,” says researcher Dr. Mike Van der Loos of the University of British Columbia (UBC) Department of Mechanical Engineering within the Faculty of Applied Science.
-He serves as principal investigator for this project,created through the Peter Wall Solutions Initiative.
+“They are really excited about the way it is designed and how it is different from previous attempts,” says researcher Dr. Mike Van der Loos of the University of British Columbia’s (UBC) Department of Mechanical Engineering within the Faculty of Applied Science.
+He serves as principal investigator for this project, created through the Wall Solutions Initiative at the Peter Wall Institute for Advanced Studies.

 Enter Dr. Van der Loos and the team at the RREACH – Robotics for Rehabilitation, Exercise and Assessment in Collaborative Healthcare – biomedical engineering lab.
 Alongside physical therapy practitioners, the group is in the final testing phases of a therapeutic robotics project that will combine physical therapy, social media and online gaming to motivate and engage patients with repetitive physical therapy practice.